Social hacking: Ethical hacking

-Impacting Social Media
+Impacting social media

 The internet affords social hackers the ability to populate content spaces without detection of suspicious behaviour.
 Social hacking can also occur in environments where user-generated content is prevalent.
 This includes the opportunity to influence opinion polls and even to skew data beyond a point of validity.
 Social hacking can also be used to provide favourable reviews e.g. on product websites.
 It can also be used to counter negative feedback with an influx of positive responses ("like button") e.g. on blog or news article comment sections.
 Social hacking can cause damage to the online profile of a person or a brand by the simple act of accessing information that is openly available through social media channels.

-Technology Appropriation
+Technology appropriation

 Technology appropriation can be perceived as a type of social hacking in that it involves social manipulation of a technology.
 It describes the effort of users to make sense of a technology within their own contexts beyond adopting its intended use.
 When this happens, the use of the technology can change.
 Adaptation of a technology can incorporate reinterpretation of its function and meaning, to the effect that the technology itself can take on a new role.
 Appropriation accentuates that the user adjusts the technology for his own best practice, while adaptation advises that the use sometimes changes in general.
 For example, advances in today's technology make it easier than ever to portray another person.
 This method is known as creating a "deepfake".
 A deep fake is where someone can recreate somebody else's face and voice with a computer program.
 It is used to fake people saying and doing things they have never done or said before.
 "Public figures may be more “fakeable” through this method than private ones.
 Visually routine situations, like a press conference, are more likely to be faked than entirely novel ones."
 Deepfakes can be very dangerous in the sense that they can be used to fake what people with high authority have said such as, the president and politicians.
 There have been many articles and discussions over the new discovery of deepfakes such as Youtuber Shane Dawson's video, "Conspiracy Theories with Shane Dawson" where he talks about the conspiracy of deepfakes and what they could mean for the world today.

 Social hacking is also affiliated with social enterprise.
 Social enterprise can be represented in the form of for-profit or non-profit organizations that encourage socially responsible business strategies for long-term environmental and human well-being.
 The concept of socially hacking new enterprises within the existing capitalist structure is a human endeavour that encourages people to re-evaluate the social systems that we are accustomed to, in order to identify the problems that are not being addressed.
 New enterprises can then be created to replace the old with systems that reinforce sustainability and regenerative growth.